Events

 Unfolding Our Shared Future - Keele Hall 8 May 2024

-On 8 May 2024, from 4.30 p.m.
-UK time, the David Bruce Centre for the Study of the Americas, in collaboration with the American Politics Group (and with the support of a special award from the US Embassy/BAAS grants programme) is excited to invite you to "Unfolding Our Shared Future: Challenge, Possibility and Potential in the 21st Century."
-This is part of a travelling festival which addresses issues affecting the US and UK in domestic, trans-Atlantic and global contexts.
-The theme for Keele's event is "Urban Regeneration," and we are pleased to welcome two internationally-renowned researchers in the field - Professor Loretta Lees (Boston) and Professor Ray Bromley (Emeritus, Albany).
+On 8 May 2024 the David Bruce Centre for the Study of the Americas, in collaboration with the American Politics Group (and with the support of a special award from the US Embassy) hosted "Unfolding Our Shared Future: Challenge, Possibility and Potential in the 21st Century."
+The event was part of a travelling festival addressing issues affecting the US and UK in domestic, trans-Atlantic and global contexts.
+The theme for Keele's event was "Urban Regeneration," and we were delighted to welcome two internationally-renowned researchers in the field - Professor Loretta Lees (Boston) and Professor Ray Bromley (Emeritus, Albany).
+We also welcomed many partners from the Potteries region for what was a fascinating and wide-reaching discussion.

 David Bruce Centre for the Study of the Americas seminar programme